Iran applies to join China and Russia in BRICS club | Law-Order

 Iran, which holds the world's second largest gas reserves, has applied to join the BRICS group of Brazil, Russia, India, China and South Africa that Beijing and Moscow cast as a powerful emerging market alternative to the West.

-Iran's membership in the BRICS group "would result in added values for both sides", Iran's Foreign Ministry spokesperson said.
+Iranian membership in BRICS "would result in added values for both sides", Tehran's Foreign Ministry spokesperson said.
 Russia said Argentina had also applied to join.
-Russia cast the applications as evidence that the West, led by the United States, was failing to isolate Moscow after the invasion of Ukraine.
+Russia cast the applications as evidence that the West, led by the United States, was failing to isolate Moscow over what it calls its "special military operation" in Ukraine.

 "While the White House was thinking about what else to turn off in the world, ban or spoil, Argentina and Iran applied to join the BRICS," Russian Foreign Ministry spokeswoman Maria Zakharova said.
-Argentine officials could not be reached for immediate comment but President Alberto Fernandez, currently in Europe, has in recent days reiterated his desire for Argentina to join BRICS.
+Argentine President Alberto Fernandez, currently in Europe, recently reiterated his desire for his country to join BRICS.

+An Argentine government source said there was no "formal process" to do so as yet but that was the country's intention.
+"Argentine authorities have already publicly expressed their willingness to join.
+It is a process that has only just begun," the source said, asking not to be named.

 China has by far the largest economy in the BRICS grouping, accounting for more than 70% of the group's collective $27.5 trillion economic might.
-India accounts for about 13%, with Russia and Brazil each accounting for about 7%, according to IMF data.
+India accounts for about 13%, with Russia and Brazil representing about 7%, according to IMF data.
 BRICS account for more than 40% of the world's population and about 26% of the global economy.

-Since the Iranian Revolution of 1979 swept U.S.-backed Shah Mohammad Reza Pahlavi from power, Iran has been ostracised by the West, and its economy crippled by a myriad of sanctions.
+Since the 1979 Islamic Revolution that swept U.S.-backed Shah Mohammad Reza Pahlavi from power, Iran has been ostracised by the West and its economy crippled by a myriad of sanctions.
 It holds around a quarter of the Middle East's oil reserves.
 CHINESE POWER

-The United States and European powers blame Putin's decision to invade Ukraine as the reason relations with the West have sunk to the lowest level since the 1962 Cuban Missile Crisis -- including the severest sanctions in modern history.
-But Putin says the West wants to destroy Russia, that the economic sanctions are akin to a declaration of economic war and that Russia will build ties with other powers such as China, India, and powers in the Middle East.
+The United States and European powers cite Putin's decision to invade Ukraine as the reason relations with the West have sunk to the lowest level since the 1962 Cuban Missile Crisis - including the severest sanctions in modern history.
+But Putin says the West wants to destroy Russia, that the economic sanctions are akin to a declaration of economic war and that Russia will build ties with other powers such as China, India and powers in the Middle East.

-Putin, who casts the Ukraine war as a "special military operation", blames the United States for humiliating Russia in the aftermath of the 1991 fall of the Soviet Union and threatening Moscow by enlarging the NATO military alliance.
+Putin, who casts the Ukraine war as a "special military operation", accuses the United States of having humiliated Russia in the aftermath of the 1991 fall of the Soviet Union and threatening Moscow by enlarging the NATO military alliance.
 Russia sent troops into Ukraine on Feb.
-24 to degrade its southern neighbor's military capabilities, root out people it called dangerous nationalists, and defend the Russian speakers of two eastern Ukrainian regions.
+24 to degrade its southern neighbour's military capabilities, root out people it called dangerous nationalists and defend the Russian-speakers of two eastern Ukrainian regions.

-Ukraine says Russia has launched an imperial-style land grab and will never surrender its territory to Russia.
+Ukraine says Russia has launched an imperial-style land grab and will never surrender its territory to Moscow.

 ALSO READ